roytang/blog/content/replies/2013/05/c9xbhng/index.md

 - RandomActsOfGaming
 ---

-Song: Look in Her Eyes by Gary V http://www.youtube.com/watch?v=nSmgsFVXjnE\nGame: Eh, I'll think of one later, I just wanted to give you a song lol\n\n:D
+Song: Look in Her Eyes by Gary V http://www.youtube.com/watch?v=nSmgsFVXjnE\nGame: Eh, I'll think of one later, I just wanted to give you a song lol

+:D